Contractor Mortgages & the Gig Economy

 Self Employed Mortgage Advice in Manchester

-If an applicant is Self-Employed in Manchester, then they might want to try and organise what is needed in advance before thinking about applying for a mortgage in the same way that an applicant in the gig economy would.
+If an applicant is self employed in Manchester, then they might want to try and organise what is needed in advance before thinking about applying for a mortgage in the same way that an applicant in the gig economy would.
 It’s also important to remember that if you are wanting to apply for a mortgage then lenders want to see healthy levels of sustainable earnings, so this may mean paying abit more tax.

 In terms of zero-hour contracts, it is possible for this type of applicant to obtain a mortgage too.
 Again, lenders will want to see 12 months’ earnings before it is possible to apply and they will consider taking an average of earnings over a full year.